 The Conference will be held in the Grimond Lecture Theatre 2 at the University of Kent’s Canterbury Campus, Canterbury, CT2 7NJ.
 Free, ample parking is available all day in the nearby main visitor car park.

-The cost for the day is £20 per person to include refreshments and a buffet lunch (vegetarian dishes included).
-You can pay by bank transfer or cheque.
-See details on the attached application form
+The cost for the day is £17 per person (£12 for students) to include refreshments and a buffet lunch (vegetarian dishes included).
+You can register and pay via the Kent Field Club website or by bank transfer/cheque, (see details on application form) and return the slip by Saturday 29th October 2022 to the Membership Secretary, Gladden, The Street, Doddington, Sittingbourne, Kent ME9 0BS.

-9.50 Welcome and introduction.
-John Badmin, Kent Field Club.
+9.55 Welcome and introduction.
+Simon Springate, Kent Field Club.

 14.10 Project and record requests.